 - Legal conviction or deferred prosecution

-Make a documented good faith effort to secure all available federal post-secondary student financial assistance funds that do not require repayment.
+Eligible students must make a documented good faith effort to secure all available federal post-secondary student financial assistance funds that do not require repayment.

 During the applicant’s senior year, he/she will be required to complete an application for securing federal post-secondary financial assistance.
 Reimbursement from the state may be given only after federal funds that do not require repayment have been applied.